Lovely pic of the encounter of the natural habitants of Machu Picchu with a visitor, a llama and its guest in the Inca Sanctuary.

 2,430 m / 7,972 ft Machu Picchu Inca Town Elevation

-Around midday, you’ll board the bus that takes you down to Aguas Calientes to enjoy lunch in a local restaurant.
-You’ll then head to the train station to get to Ollantaytambo and then take our private transport to your accommodation in Cusco.
+Around midday, you’ll board the bus to Aguas Calientes to enjoy lunch in a local restaurant.
+You’ll then head to the train station for a trip on the Vistadome Train to Ollantaytambo.
+There, our private transport will take you to your accommodation in Cusco.

-Today, all the efforts you’ve made over the last few days will give you the biggest reward.
-We’ll wake up at 3:30 am so that there’s enough time to organize our backpacks and get to Machu Picchu.
+Today, all your efforts over the last few days will give you the greatest reward.
+We’ll wake up at 3:30 a.m. for enough time to organize our backpacks and get to Machu Picchu.
 We’ll provide you with a nourishing box breakfast and water for your bottle to help you on your way at this early hour.

-At 4:00 am, we’ll head to the checkpoint to ensure we’re one of the first groups to enter the Inca citadel.
-At 5:30 am, we’ll start to walk for around 1 hour to the Sun Gate (Inti Punku).
-Get ready because from there you’ll see this marvel of Inca architecture and engineering for the first time.
-You’ll feel goosebumps all over you as you marvel at the sight below.
+At 4:00 a.m., we’ll head to the checkpoint to ensure we’re among the first groups to enter the Inca citadel.
+We’ll walk for around 1 hour to the Sun Gate (Inti Punku).
+Get ready because from there, you’ll see this marvel of Inca architecture and engineering for the first time.
+You’ll feel goosebumps as you marvel at the sight below.

 Congrats, you made it!
 You’re already inside Machu Picchu.
-Bow down to this holy place that’s quietly waited for your visit to change something that’s hidden deep within you.
-We have another hour of walking until we enter the Machu Picchu fortress, the Lost City of the Incas.
-At 8:00 am, we’ll arrive at the last control point and enjoy a brief rest to recuperate our energies.
-We’ll then enjoy a one-and-a-half-hour guided tour of this marvel and all the significant areas.
+Bow down to this holy place that’s quietly waiting for your visit to change something that’s hidden deep within you.
+We have another hour of walking until we enter Machu Picchu, the Lost City of the Incas.
+We’ll arrive at the last control point and enjoy a brief rest to recover energy.
+You’ll then enjoy a one-and-a-half-hour guided tour of this marvel and all the significant areas.

 The intimate connection between human beings and nature is revealed powerfully in Machu Picchu.
-Immense stones harmoniously link together to form temples, passages, houses, and aqueducts that still function after five centuries.
-Machu Picchu was built in an inaccessible place to resist the fierce attack of oppression and to remind modern men that only in true communion with Pachamama, our Mother Earth, we can fully exist.
+Immense stones harmoniously link to form temples, passages, houses, and aqueducts that still function after five centuries.
+Machu Picchu was built in an inaccessible place to resist the fierce attack of oppression and remind modern men that we can fully exist only in true communion with Pachamama, our Mother Earth.

-Once you’re ready, you’ll catch the bus down to Aguas Calientes and meet with your guide, where you’ll enjoy your last lunch in a local restaurant.
-Your guide will then give you your train tickets for the Vistadome Panoramic Train exclusive service and any last bits of information you need to return back to Cusco.
-Please make sure you are present on the platform at least 30 minutes before the departure of your train.
+Once you’re ready, you’ll take the bus down to Aguas Calientes and meet your guide, where you’ll enjoy your last lunch in a local restaurant.
+Your guide will then give you your tickets for the exclusive Vistadome Panoramic Train and any last information you need to return to Cusco.
+Please ensure you are at the platform at least 30 minutes before your train's departure.

 You’ll arrive at Ollantaytambo train station.
-There, a representative of Salkantay Trekking will be waiting for you to take you in our private transport to the door of your hotel.
+A representative of Salkantay Trekking will be waiting for you to take you on our private transport to the door of your hotel.

 Inclusions